 Medical malpractice lawsuit proceeds in death of pre-viable child

-Posted on behalf of The Bell Law Firm, PLLC on Mar 14, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Mar 14, 2012 in Doctor Errors

 The death of a baby or child due to the negligence of doctors or medical staff is always a tragic event.
 Today, some states are going a step further in holding doctors accountable for deaths that occur in utero.